Self-reinforcing feedback and human behaviour

 This cycle is a damping cycle as more “excessive gambling” tends to cause less “excessive gambling”.

-The gambler’s values determine what constitutes excessive gambling.
-When they hit a limit, like running out of cash, their values determine whether they circumvent it by stealing to fund gambling.
+When a gambler hits a limit, like running out of cash, their values determine what constitutes excessive gambling and whether they circumvent the limit, say by stealing to fund gambling.

-Damage usually weakens the motivation for an action, but, perversely, in compulsive habits, the damage can increase the habit’s use.
+Damage usually weakens the motivation for an action, but, perversely, in compulsive habits, the damage can increase the habitual activity.

 • Financial limits such as the money in their wallets, available loans, and crime policing.